-Typically our charges are calculated by reference to an hourly rate for work undertaken (except in cases of exceptionally high value or complexity in which case a value element is also charged).
+Typically, our charges are calculated by reference to an hourly rate for work undertaken.
+This is with exception of cases of particularly high value or complexity, in which case a value element is also charged.

 The hourly rates will vary according to the experience and qualifications of the staff member carrying out the work, and also the complexity and urgency of the work required.

-Hourly rates start from £90 per hour for a junior staff member undertaking simple uncontested debt collection work, to £250 per hour for an experienced solicitor undertaking more complex work.
+Hourly rates start from £90 plus VAT per hour for a junior staff member undertaking simple uncontested debt collection work, to £250 plus VAT per hour for an experienced solicitor undertaking more complex work.
 These hourly rates are subject to the addition of VAT charged at 20%.

-Before we commence work, we will agree what work we are undertaking for you and we will also provide you with details of who will be handling the matter, their qualifications, the applicable hourly rate(s), estimate of charges, details of the disbursements and a timescale estimate.
+Before we commence work, we will agree what work we are undertaking for you.
+We will also provide you with details of who will be handling the matter, their qualifications, the applicable hourly rate(s), estimate of charges, details of the disbursements and a timescale estimate.

 Details of court fees may be found on HM Court and Tribunal Service website at the link below:

-They are typically calculated by reference to an hourly rate and will range from £50 per hour for a pupil or newly-qualified barrister to £300+ per hour for an experienced (non-Queen’s Counsel) barrister.
+They are typically calculated by reference to an hourly rate and will range from £50 plus VAT per hour for a pupil or newly-qualified barrister to £300+ plus VAT per hour for an experienced (non-King’s Counsel) barrister.
 These hourly rates are usually subject to the addition of VAT charged at 20%.

 Where a debt is undisputed, the cost to pursue it could be as little as £40 – £100 plus VAT charged at 20%, if the pre-action letter of claim elicits payment without the need to issue court proceedings.

 If court proceedings have to be issued, there are a number of factors which may affect the cost of pursuing a claim, including:

-Typically, we would expect a contested one day trial to take somewhere in the region of 12 to 15 months to resolve and would expect total costs (i.e. Tinsdills’ costs, together with a barrister to represent you at trial and court fees – but not requiring expert evidence) somewhere in the range of £8000 to £12,000 plus VAT charged at 20% for legal representation plus courts fees which may be found on HM Court and Tribunal Service website link below and are based on the amount claimed:
+Typically, we would anticipate a contested one day trial to take somewhere in the region of 12 to 15 months to resolve and would expect total costs (i.e. Tinsdills’ costs, together with a barrister to represent you at trial and court fees – but not requiring expert evidence) somewhere in the range of £8000 to £12,000 plus VAT charged at 20% for legal representation plus courts fees which may be found on HM Court and Tribunal Service website link below and are based on the amount claimed: